Jet: Multilevel Graph Partitioning on Graphics Processing Units: Jet Refinement Algorithm

-It is expensive to use a sort to obtain $L$, so we approximate $L$ with $L'$, where vertices are binned according to a loss value.
-The bins are derived from the following equation:
+It is expensive to use a sort to obtain $L$, so we approximate $L$ with $L'$, which is sorted according to a partial ordering.
+This partial ordering is derived from the following function of the loss value:

-We find experimentally that the frequency of loss values tends to decrease as the absolute value of the loss value increases.
+We found experimentally that the frequency of loss values tends to decrease as the absolute value of the loss value increases.
 We use $\log_2$ to assign slot values so that there are more slots closer to zero than far away from zero.
-This semi-ordering is similar to a bucketing approach used for computing the top $k$ elements in a vector \cite{topKBucket}, but it only approximates the top k elements to save time.
+This partial ordering is similar to a bucketing approach used to calculate the top k elements in a vector \cite{topKBucket}, but it only approximates the top-k elements to save time.
 The insertion order within each bucket is subject to race conditions.
 To reduce the atomic contention on GPU for the size counters of each bucket, we create $\rho$ sub-buckets within each bucket that are keyed by $v \mod \rho$.
 This bucket-oriented approach also integrates well when computing lists for multiple overweight parts independently in our $k > 2$ variations. \\ \\ \begin{theorem} Let $L'_x$ be the prefix of $L'$ that minimizes equation \ref{eq:prefix}.
 In a graph with uniform vertex weights, and assuming the number of vertices with negative loss is negligible, we have the following inequality: